 The legal principle of community property means that all assets and earnings acquired while you were married are jointly owned in equal proportions.
-Likewise, you are both equally responsible for loans and debts taken on during marriage.
-Louisiana law calls for a 50-50 split of the community estate, regardless of whose name is on the title to property, under whose name the debt was incurred, or which spouse was the breadwinner.
+Likewise, you are both equally responsible for loans and debts taken on during the marriage.
+Louisiana law calls for a 50-50 split of the community estate, regardless of whose name is on the title to the property, under whose name the debt was incurred, or which spouse was the breadwinner.

 The exception to the community property presumption is separately owned assets.
-This might include a house or business owned before marriage, an inheritance, or lawsuit settlement received during marriage.
+This might include a house or business owned before marriage, an inheritance, or lawsuit settlement received during the marriage.
 Separate property becomes dubious when those assets are commingled with community property or when there is a prenuptial/postnuptial agreement.
 It is imperative that you hire an attorney who understands these nuances and can present a persuasive legal argument.

-If your estate is more involved than a mortgage, two cars and a 401(k), attorneys Ivy Graham can provide the sophisticated examination and negotiation to assert your interests.
+If your estate is more involved than a mortgage, two cars, and a 401(k), attorneys Ivy Graham can provide the sophisticated examination and negotiation to assert your interests.
 She pays close attention to detail to accurately value and portray your holdings and provide creative problem-solving to reach a workable distribution of assets and debts.

-Through trade-offs, buyouts and other strategies, she can address:
+Through trade-offs, buyouts, and other strategies, she can address:

 The house and its equity

-- Pensions and retirement savings
+Pensions and retirement savings

-- Stocks and investments
+Stocks and investments

-- A business or professional practice
+A business or professional practice

-- Joint debts and obligations
+Joint debts and obligations

-- The role of alimony in your property settlement
+The role of alimony in your property settlement